Gabriel-Hiss/extended-intellij-mcp/README.md

 - **Dependency File Inspection:** Provides access to the content of files within project dependencies.
 - **Project Synchronization:** A tool to force project synchronization (e.g., Gradle or Maven).

+## AI Agent Integration

+Enhance your development workflow by connecting this MCP server to AI agents like **Cursor** or **Claude Code**.
+Providing these agents with deep context from your IDE and its dependencies significantly improves the quality and accuracy of their code suggestions.

+For information on how to set up and use the MCP server in IntelliJ IDEA, refer to the [official documentation](https://www.jetbrains.com/help/idea/mcp-server.html#external-client-setup).

 ## Available Tools (MCP Tools)

 The plugin adds the following tools to the MCP server: